-While all acute and chronic physical risks can impact the business model of a bank (in particular in case it renders it less profitable), the concrete impact on a specific business model is highly dependent on the transmission channels of the physical risks.
-However, compared to physical risks, transition risk will result in a more directed impact on specialized business models in case they are in conflict with developments in policies, technologies and sentiment trends (e.g. business models focused on automotive financing).
+While all acute and chronic physical risks can impact the business model of a bank, particularly if they render it less profitable, the specific impact on a particular business model largely depends on the transmission channels of the physical risks.
+However, compared to physical risks, transition risk will result in a more directed impact on specialized business models in case they are in conflict with developments in policies, technologies and sentiment trends (e.g., business models focused on automotive financing).